 The Treasury Department also said the new form will streamline tax returns so that all 150 million taxpayers can use the same form.
 The IRS will still obtain the information from each taxpayer needed to determine their tax liability or refund.

-The Internal Revenue Service released the first look at 100+ pages of Draft Instructions for the 2018 Form 1040
+The Internal Revenue Service released the first look at the new 2018 Form 1040

 What Has Changed on the 1040 Tax Form?